build3r/TodayILearned/stoic_lessons/lessons_2021.md

 23. Jan 23: Money only marginally changes things, it doesn't solve all the problems which people with no money believe it solves.
 External things (money) can't fix internal issues.
 24. Jan 24: Just don't learn at surface level push for a deeper understanding.
 25. Jan 25: If you keep your desires for what you actually enjoy tehn you will be more free and happy than struggling to achieve things just show off.
+26. Jan 26: Have mantra in life which you can use in time you are going astray or taken up by your emotion.
+It could be like Macrus' “I have the power within me to keep that out.
+I can see the truth.”
+27. Jan 27: Train yourself in 3 distinct areas of your life
+    1. Desires and Aversion: Don't just rely on the signal of your body, see what is good and avoid the bad.
+    2. Impulse to act/Motivation: Ask yourself are you doing it for the right reason?
+    3. Judgement: use your reason to see things clearly for what they are.

 ---
 1. Feb 26: In fit of rage or passion you may take actions which you will regret.
 At this time try rationalize run these emotions on something else, like writing in a diary, letter etc which will give some time to reflect upon it.